 Price: Entrance and parking is free!

-This transcendent event runs over the course of 3 jam packed days.
-Kicking off at 10h00 on Saturday, March 31 and fading out at 16h00 on Monday, April 2.
-Visitors are invited to immerse themselves into a 3 day bonanza of music, dancing, sharing, celebrating and LOVING!
+This transcendent event runs over the course of 3 jam-packed days.
+Kicking off at 10:00 on Saturday, 20 April and fading out at 16:00 on Monday, 22 April.
+Visitors are invited to immerse themselves into a 3-day bonanza of music, dancing, sharing, celebrating and LOVING!
 This event goes down at the Circle of Dreams in Riviersonderend.

-Vibe under the African sky beside the forest, infine river and otherworldly mountain backdrop, in a magical space of connectedness, togetherness, happiness, peace and love.
-There are said to be 4 international headliners, and the event organisers are tight lipped about who they are for now and will announce them closer to the event.
+Vibe under the African sky beside the forest, river and otherworldly mountain backdrop, in a magical space of connectedness, togetherness, happiness, peace and love.
+The lineup includes headliners such as Plasmotek, Animato and Psychaos amongst others.

 What: Vortex Parallel Universe